Becoming a mother is a life-changing experience.

 If you’ve ever felt this way, you’re right!

-And later on, oxytocin, a hormone released into your bloodstream during birth and breastfeeding, helps your brain to consolidate these changes.
+And later on, oxytocin, a hormone released into your bloodstream during birth and breastfeeding change the brain, it helps to consolidate these body changes happening to you.

 All of these changes to your brain help you prepare for, and cope with, the demands of motherhood.